Core Services: AWS vs Azure

 Application Performance Management (APM) services for monitoring, detecting, and diagnosing issues in live applications, including distributed tracing.

-Services for tracking resource configurations and ensuring compliance.
+Services for tracking resource configurations, ensuring compliance, and managing application settings.

 Security & Identity